Part 3: Millennium Galaxy Race

-Breccan heard her and snapped back, “don’t you have something to destroy?”
+Breccan heard her and snapped back, “Don’t you have something to destroy?”

 “What are you doing here?”
-Kiko asked angrily.
+Kiko scowled.

-“Just making sure our ship stays in one piece around you” Lux sassed back.
+“Just making sure our ship stays in one piece around you,” Lux sassed back.

 Kiko took a threatening step forward and Lux casually put her hand to her hip where a pistol blaster was ready for the taking.

 Breccan put his hand between them.
-“My apologies Akiko.”
-He said to her.
+“My apologies Akiko,” he said to her.